projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 .. code-block:: none

    $ cd hypervisor
-   $ make defconfig BOARD=nuc6cayh
+   $ make defconfig BOARD=nuc7i7dnb SCENARIO=industry

-The BOARD specified is used to select a ``defconfig`` under ``arch/x86/configs/``.
+The BOARD specified is used to select a ``defconfig`` under ``misc/vm_configs/scenarios/``.
 The other command line-based options (e.g.
 ``RELEASE``) take no effect when generating a defconfig.

-To modify the hypervisor configurations, you can either edit ``.config`` manually, or you can invoke a TUI-based menuconfig--powered by kconfiglib--by executing ``make menuconfig``.
+To modify the hypervisor configurations, you can either edit ``.config`` manually, or you can invoke a TUI-based menuconfig (powered by kconfiglib) by executing ``make menuconfig``.
 As an example, the following commands (assuming that you are at the top level of the acrn-hypervisor directory) generate a default configuration file for UEFI, allowing you to modify some